 Sonos Sub Mini vs Sub Gen 3: What's the difference?

-Looking to add an extra layer of bass to your Sonos setup, but not sure whether to add the new Sonos Sub Mini or Sonos Sub Gen 3
+Looking to add an extra layer of bass to your Sonos setup, but not sure whether to add the new Sonos Sub Mini or Sonos Sub Gen 3?

-Well, look no further… We’ve put them head-to-head and tested them out with multiple different Sonos setups to help you make an informed decision when adding either subwoofer to your space.
+Well, look no further… we’ve put them head-to-head and tested them out with multiple different Sonos setups to help you make an informed decision when adding either subwoofer to your space.

 If you're looking for a short and simple answer: the Sonos Sub Gen 3 is the more powerful option and will be the best solution for those looking to add the most bass to their Sonos setup and fill a larger space.
 The Sonos Sub Mini is the more compact “smaller brother” and is therefore more suited to small-medium sized spaces or setups which don’t require the power of the Sub Gen 3.